"Listen! My beloved! Behold, he is coming, Climbing on the mountains, Leaping on the hills!Song of Solomon 2:8(NASB)

 There is much that has delighted generations of Christians who have recognised, in this narrative, Christ's great love for the Church, but there are others who view this from the perspective of Israel.
 Some consider it to describe Israel's infidelities.
 They cast king Solomon as apostate Israel who has gone after many false gods and whose marital infidelity continues, through centuries of time, as he woos another young Shulamite virgin.

-Two further interpretation portrays the Shulamite woman as the little faithful remnant of Israel who stays true to her first love - the true Shepherd of Israel.
-The former portrays Solomon as a type of Christ, pursuing His Gentile Bride, (i.e. the other sheep He has from a different sheepfold) while the latter pictures Jesus as the absent Shepherd of Israel Who will one day return to the faithful little remnant of the lost sheep of the House of Israel.
+Two further interpretations portray the Shulamite woman as the little faithful remnant of Israel who stays true to her first love - the true Shepherd of Israel.
+The former portrays Solomon as a type of Christ pursuing His Gentile Bride, (i.e. the other sheep He has from a different sheepfold) while the latter pictures Jesus as the absent Shepherd of Israel Who will one day return to the faithful little remnant of the lost sheep of the House of Israel.

 Whichever interpretation is preferred, there are many lessons for both Israel and the Church to reflect upon, about God's love for His people, Christ's love for the Church, and the importance of fidelity in our own, Christian marriages.

-Heavenly Father, thank You for the beautiful love-story between the Shulamite woman and the Shepherd-King of Israel.
-Thank You for the many lessons we can learn and the importance of keeping our first-love alive and watching, expectantly and excitedly for His soon return.
-Thank You that there has always been a little remnant of believers (the Israel of God) who, down through centuries of time, have trusted Your Word and remained faithful to the truth of the glorious gospel of God.
-I praise Your name that we are positioned in Christ and protected by His love, and thank You that Your promises to Israel remain faithful and true... and that He will one day spread His banner of love over them, when they recognise Him as their Shepherd-King - their God and their Saviour.
+Heavenly Father, thank You for the beautiful love story between the Shulamite woman and the Shepherd-King of Israel.
+Thank You for showing me the importance of keeping my first love alive while watching expectantly and excitedly for His soon return.
+Thank You that there has always been a little remnant of believers who, down through centuries of time, have trusted Your Word and remained faithful to the truth of the glorious gospel of God.
+I praise Your name that I am positioned in Christ and protected by His love.
+Thank You that Your promises to Israel remain faithful and true and that He will one day spread His banner of love over them, when they recognise Him as their Shepherd-King, their God, and their Saviour.
 I offer these prayers in the matchless name of Jesus Christ, my Shepherd and Saviour, AMEN.